lyj369/unidrive-hust/release/README.txt

 Overview

-UniDrive is a multi-cloud storage application which unifies multiple consumer cloud storage services (CCS) to provide fast multi-device synchronization.
+UniDrive is a consumer multi-cloud application that synergizes multiple consumer cloud storage services (CCSs) like Dropbox and OneDrive to provide more reliable and secure file storage as well as faster multi-device synchronization services.

-UniDrive provides the same interface as a CCS application such as Dropbox, automatically synchronize files in your local sync folder to the multi-cloud, and then to your other devices.
+UniDrive provides the same interface as a CCS application such as Dropbox, automatically synchronizes files in your local sync folder to multiple CCSs, and then to your other devices.

 Setup and Authentication

-Double click UniDrive.exe to start the application.
+Unpack and double click UniDrive.exe to start the application.
 You need to specify the sync folder location and use your CCS accounts to authenticate at least 3 clouds to make UniDrive work.